 As a recognized researcher and educator, Aisha Durham routinely presents her perspectives on popular culture to audiences in the academy and broader community.
 Check out recent media appearances, research talks, and cultural criticism.

-Cultural Commentary - Durham describes representational politics and the significance of Kamala Harris for Black women.
+TV Commentary - Durham describes representational politics and the significance of the Black South on television.

 University of Tampa (FL)